Texas waterfall hikes

 Westcave Outdoor Discovery Center

-Just a short drive from Austin, the Westcave Outdoor Discovery Center is a hidden gem that offers guided tours to one of the most pristine natural sanctuaries in Texas.
+Just a short drive from Austin, the Westcave Outdoor Discovery Center is a hidden gem that offers guided tours to one of the most protected natural sanctuaries in Texas.

 The centerpiece of the preserve is a breathtaking grotto and waterfall, where water cascades over fern-lined travertine columns into a crystal-clear pool below.
-Surrounded by lush vegetation, this secluded spot is a testament to the beauty and tranquility of nature.
+There is no swimming here, and that is part of the beauty.
+This is one of the clearest examples of what a carefully protected Hill Country ecosystem can look like when people are not constantly getting in the water.

 Limestone Quarry Park Waterfall